rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $.ready

 Method to determine when the DOM is ready for manipulation and thereupon fire a block of code contained in an anonymous function passed to it as an argument.
 This method is attached directly to the $ object.
 If there are mulitple instances of this method, it's arguments will be chained and called sequentially with one registration of the DOMContentLoaded event.
+Before doing this though it checks to see if the document is already loaded.
+If it is, then no listener is added for the DOMContentLoaded event and instead it immediately executes its function.

 **Syntax:**

     $.ready(function);

+An alternate sytax is:

+    $(function);

 **Parameters:**

-- function:function An anonymous function or block of code to execute.
+- function: An anonymous function or block of code to execute.

 **Example:**

     $.ready(function() {
+        console.log("The document is ready for action!");
+    });

+This could be simplified to:

+    $(function() {
+        console.log("The document is ready for action!");
+    });

+You can also wrap the document object in $() as jQuery does for the same functionality:

+    $(document).ready(function() {
     	console.log("The document is ready for action!");
     });

 **See Also:**